EA Day to Day Activity

 Review API contracts, Kafka event schemas, data partitioning.

-Chair or participate in Architecture Review Board (ARB).
+· Chair or participate in Architecture Review Board (ARB) to check adherence to standards, regulatory compliance (RBI, SEBI, GDPR).

 Track cloud cost reports and recommend optimization (reserved instances, storage tiering, right-sizing).